 This nosegay was picked on the last day I saw and hugged Maddi, almost two years ago last fall.

 What struck me on that November day and what strikes me now is that this really is a pretty arrangement — certainly not by standards set by the Society of American Florists, nor to the untrained eye.
 Who puts dried garlic chive seedheads into a bouquet?
 That late in the season, when there are literally slim pickings, I would.
 And apparently so would my baby girl’s baby girl.
 It adds an artistic contrast to the bright colors of the single stem of Pineapple Sage and the late Bachelor’s Buttons, although I would not have thought that out until the bouquet was presented.

 Frankly, I was surprised she found any flowers in my garden, which was zapped by frost numerous times before Maddi’s visit.

-Finding beauty among the debris takes talent.
+Finding beauty among the frostbitten debris takes true talent.

 What a wonderful characteristic to be able to see something that is not usually considered beautiful by the world’s standards and elevate it to something that is appreciated!